Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 ```

-Pay specific attention to the following attributes:
+Following are the main attributes:

 - `id`

-  Every component element has id attribute.
-The id has to be globally unique in device.
-If not, application installation would be failed.
-And this attribute will be used by other applications to tell which component should be created.
+  Every component element has an `id` attribute.
+The attribute ID must be globally unique in a device.
+If not, the application installation fails.
+This attribute is also used by other applications to confirm which component must be created.

 - `main`

-  The Component-Based Applications are able to have multiple components and there is one main component.
-The main component is the component that created when the Component-Based Application received launch request without specific component ID.
-You can set main component by set this attribute "true"
+  Component-based applications can have multiple components and there is one main component.
+The main component is the component that is created when the component-based application receives a launch request without a specific component ID.
+To set the main component, set the `main` attribute to `true`.

 ## Prerequisites

-To use the functions and data types of the Component-Based Application API (in mobile and wearable applications), include the `<component_based_app.h>` header file in your application:
+To use the functions and data types of the component-based Application API (in mobile and wearable applications), include the `<component_based_app.h>` header file in your application:

 ```
 #include <component_based_app.h>
 ```

 <a name="application_monitoring"></a>
-## Run Component-Based Application
+## Run component-based Application

-To run a Component-Based Application, you should register the Component-Based Application callbacks and start a main event loop as following codes:
+To run a component-based Application, you must register the component-based Application callbacks and start a main event loop as following codes:

 ```
 component_class_h __app_create_cb(void *user_data)